 A comparison of the number of employees and unemployed in EUROMOD with external administrative data is shown in Table 4.1.
 Since the underlying dataset in EUROMOD contains incomes referring to the year 2008, it is most appropriate to compare it to external administrative data relating to the same period.
 The number of employed individuals is relatively close -if a little too high compared to external data.
 Reasons for the discrepancy might include the different way of computing the two numbers, as well as error in the sense the weights are not perfectly representative of this group in the population.
 The discrepancy is much more serious in the case of the unemployed.
 EUROMOD includes almost twice the number of unemployed showing in the administrative records.
+This pattern is consistent over the six years included in the comparison.
 It is not entirely clear where the large difference comes from.
 It is possible that the official number includes only unemployed still receiving some form of unemployment compensation.